lherlein/copter-control/README.md

 This repository contains code relating to my quadcopter Flight Control design.
 I am currently in the modeling stage - trying to pick correct gains to plug into the `simple-pid` micropython plugin running on the drone.

 Next Steps:
-- Solve Y velocity issue in combined control system
+- Solve remaining velocity issue in combined control system
 - Investigate and implement Yaw control
 - Investigate micropython ultra-quick matrix manipulation and math
 - Write FC script for drone control - no model response, angle data fed to control is from on-drone IMU